anugrahk21/Project-Cerberus/README.md

 2. **Honeypot Responses**: Return fake data to attackers instead of blocking (catch more intel)
 3. **Dynamic Thresholds**: Adjust blocking threshold based on user reputation
 4. **Encrypted Canaries**: Use HMAC signatures instead of plaintext UUIDs
+5. **Expanded Few-Shot Examples**: Continuously update the 'Intent Judge' system prompt with new, real-world jailbreak examples to improve its classification boundary (making the prompt 'more defined').

 **Q: "What is the business impact of this security architecture?"**